someguy528/phase2project/README.md

 This project used the Create React App as the basis for initialization.

+It consists of a simple news display utilizing Client-Side Routing combined with an external JSON server hosted on Render.com .
+The news articles used were taken from newsapi.org .

-We use react-router-dom 5.2.0 to tie in with the lessons.
+We use react-router-dom 5.2.0 to tie in with the lessons provided by Flatiron School.

 https://en.wikipedia.org/wiki/ISO_8601